 What Else Should I Do About Sexual Harassment in the Workplace?

 In addition to confronting the perpetrator of sexual harassment, you should consider reporting their behavior to a supervisor or the human resources department, if you have one.
 One common reason people fail to report is a fear of losing their job or being shunned for doing so.

 State and federal laws prevent employer retaliation against you if you report sexual harassment.
 If you become aware of sexual harassment and fail to report it, you may become complicit in allowing it to continue.
 Especially if you hold a supervisory position over either of the parties involved in the harassment.
-You can consult with an experienced employment law attorney to learn more about your rights in this situation.
+You can consult with one of our experienced San Diego employment attorneys to learn more about your rights in this situation.